spydragonbear/openchart/README.md

 ## Contact

-For any questions or support, please open an issue on the GitHub repository or contact [rajandran@marketcalls.in](mailto:rajandran@marketcalls.in).
+For any questions or support, please open an issue on the GitHub repository